 The content in this message on STAR Kids Age-Outs that transitioned on April 1, 2020 will remain in effect through July 31, 2021.
 Individuals ageing out starting May 1, 2021 are following normal timelines and processes, as announced by the Health and Human Services Commission.

 TCHP COVID-19 Utilization Management Procedure and TCHP provider alerts can be found here: http://www.thecheckup.org/provider-alerts/

 Providers should monitor the Texas Children’s Health Plan (TCHP) Provider Portal regularly for alerts and updates associated to the COVID-19 event.
 TCHP reserves the right to update and/or change this information without prior notice due to the evolving nature of the COVID-19 event.

 Call to action: Health and Human Services Commission (HHSC) is taking action to maintain Medicaid eligibility including STAR KIDS types of assistance (TOA) during the duration of the emergency period regardless of eligibility rules, such as age or income limits.
 This action is in response to H.R.
 6201, Families First Coronavirus Response Act.
 TOA details are available here.
-Children’s Health Insurance Program (CHIP) and CHIP Perinatal coverage for newborns has been extended in response to COVID-19.
-HHSC will communicate the processes that will be followed to resume eligibility renewal activities at the close of the emergency period.
+Current Medicaid clients cannot be transferred to CHIP during the public health emergency period.
+CHIP is not considered a Medicaid program under the requirements for H.R.
+6201.

 How this impacts providers: Providers should follow the Medicaid and CHIP eligibility communication and continue care while HHSC is updating our members continuing coverage.